 3. Patient Data Management

-There are two main issues in patient data management.
-The first issue is that each patient is unique.
+The two biggest issues for patient data management are that each patient is unique and sharing patient information amongst the medical community is sensitive and highly regulated.
 Because what works for one patient may not work for another, access to complete medical records is essential in order to adapt treatment and provide personalized care.
-The second issue is that sharing patient information among the medical community is a highly sensitive process.

 Use Cases Beyond Healthcare

 Healthcare isn’t the only industry that can benefit from blockchain technology.
 Enterprise Blockchain for Healthcare, IoT, Energy, and Supply Chain is a new five-course program coming soon from IEEE.
-Developed by some of the world’s leading experts in blockchain technology, this advanced program provides business use cases across key industries and sectors.
+Developed by leading experts in blockchain technology, this advanced program provides business use cases across key industries and sectors.
 It’s ideal for managers, professional engineers, and business leaders.